 - Prevent accumulation of fatigue with reset breaks of at least 30hrs (and include two night periods, 00:00 – 06:00) between work sequences

-The Risk Classification System Tool (PDF, 192KB) can assist you in calculating the fatigue risks in your proposed work and rest hours.
+The Fatigue Risk Assessment Tool assists you in calculating the fatigue risks in your proposed work and rest hours.

 Ten AFM Standards

-There are ten fatigue management standards that you need to comply with for AFM.
+There are 10 fatigue management standards that you need to comply with for AFM.

 - Scheduling and rostering – scheduling of trips and rostering of drivers must incorporate fatigue management measures.